sarahmk125/kafka-cdc/README.md

 - Now, make changes in the MySQL db to pass some events to the connector.
     - To get to the mysql command client, on the local MySQL container:
         - Exec onto the container.
 Run: `sudo docker exec -it kafka-cdc_mysql_1 bash`
-        - Run commandline mysql for the `inventory` databse.
+        - Run commandline mysql for the `inventory` database.
 Run: `mysql -u mysqluser -p inventory`
             - It will prompt for password.
 Enter: `mysqlpw`
         - To show tables: `show tables;`
     - Now, make some chages.
 Example insert: `INSERT INTO customers VALUES (default, "Sarah", "Thompson", "kitt2@acme.com");`